 Before you even consider any plots of land or bid, go along to one.
 It will be a superb education to buying property at auction.

 Once you’ve found and visited a local auction, you will need to research how they conduct each sale.
 For some, you have to pre-register and show proof of funds.
 Others will allow you to register to bid on the day.

-If you find a plot you think is suitable, then you need to research like any other.
+If you find land that you think is suitable, then you need to research like any other.
 While the auction house will supply a legal pack, it’s worth doing your own due diligence.

 You should check if there are any conventions, restrictions or uplift clauses as well as how any of these affect your plans.